Diary of Second Lieutenant Harold Gordon Cornell- 1916-1917- Part 4

 now practically complete, with new double

-aerial [across?]] hangars, & short aerial.
+aerial across hangars, & short aerial.

-On duty as [[?]]
-Sgt. till 4-30 today
+On duty as Ord Sgt. till 4-30 today

-Haad slight trouble with [[?]], yesterday
+Had slight trouble with Hanower, yesterday

 & today.
 He paraded to O.C. over the matter

-& was promptly [[?]].
+& was promptly squashed.
 He won't love me

 for it however.
 Visited Lincoln on Thursday

-[wiring?]] & called on the Mawers
+evening & called on the Mawers.

-seven letters from [[Millie?]] in less than
+Seven letters from Millie in less than

 a week.
 Letter from Dad, gave me

-first real knowledge of Miller's condition
+first real knowledge of Millie's condition

 ₤50 to her, for emergency.
 Notice of

 arrived this week.
-Coys [[?]] left
+Corp Bockam left

-today for special instruction with [[?]]
+today for special instruction with Civvy firm

-([[?]] weeks); I take over [[but?]]
-Fortunately
+2 weeks); I take over hut: Fortunately

-Sgt Downing takes over [[Till?]]
+Sgt Downing takes over Flt.
 Sergeant's duties.

-Monday Yesterday afternoon ^ [[?]] the
+Monday Yesterday afternoon 4pm. the

-Vickers inspector (a Major) arrived.
+Wireless Inspector (a Major) arrived.
 He

-is senior Officers, of wireless in England,
+is senior officer, of wireless in England,

 & he took both Mr Marriott &